Iran starts moving uranium centrifuges to bunker

 "The announcement calls attention to Iran's continuing refusal to abide by its international obligations, including the U.N.
 Security Council's prohibition against Iran installing or operating any centrifuges," the diplomat said.

-"Iran's provocative behaviour reinforces the need to fully implement international sanctions against Iran."
+"Iran's provocative behavior reinforces the need to fully implement international sanctions against Iran."

 IAEA TALKS